Cappahccino/SB-MCP/README.md

 ## Troubleshooting

-If you encounter connection issues, ensure:
+If you encounter issues:

-1. Your Supabase credentials are correct
+1. Ensure your Supabase credentials are correct
-2. The MCP server is properly configured in Claude Desktop
+2. Check if the server is running with `curl http://localhost:3000/health`
+3. Verify your API key is correctly set and included in requests
+4. Check for error messages in the console where the server is running
-3. You're using the latest version of the package
+5. Ensure you're using the latest version of the package
-4. There are no other MCP servers running on the same port

-## Publishing to npm (for maintainers)

-The package is published to npm as `supabase-mcp`.

-If you want to publish updates:
+## Development

+To contribute to this project:

-1. Update the version in package.json
+1. Clone the repository
-2. Build the project: `npm run build`
+2. Install dependencies: `npm install`
-3. Log in to npm: `npm login`
+3. Make changes
-4. Publish: `npm publish`
+4. Build: `npm run build`

-## Architecture

-This MCP server is built using the [Model Context Protocol TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk), which provides a standardized interface for connecting AI assistants like Claude to external tools and data.

-The server uses a stdio transport to communicate with Claude Desktop, meaning it receives requests on stdin and sends responses on stdout, following the MCP JSON-RPC protocol.
+5. Test: `npm test`

 ## Version History